root-project/web/_posts/2020-06-22-new-web-site.md

      been completly re-designed in a more modern way to facilitate the ROOT installation on all possible platforms.

-The ROOT team hope you will enjoy the new ROOT web site !
+The ROOT team hope you will enjoy the new ROOT web site!
 Do not hesitate to give feedback on it either via the forum or by creating Pull Requests.